 - if possible, avoiding situations or activities that cause excessive sweating, such as heavy exercise or emotional upset and stress

-Certain supplements may help reduce the amount of trimethylamine in the urine.
-The National Human Genome Research Institute recommend:
+Certain supplements may help reduce the amount of trimethylamine in a person’s urine.
+The National Human Genome Research Institute

 - 750 milligrams (mg) of activated charcoal twice a day, for 10 days